 Valentino Lazaro: Newcastle reach agreement with Inter Milan over loan deal for midfielder

-There is an option for Steve Bruce's side to buy the 23-year-old for £20m in the summer
+There is an option for Steve Bruce's side to buy the 23-year-old for £20m in the summer; Lazaro landed in the North East early on Friday morning ahead of undergoing a medical

-Newcastle have reached an agreement with Inter Milan over a loan deal for midfielder Valentino Lazaro.
+Newcastle have reached an agreement with Inter Milan over a loan deal for Valentino Lazaro, and the midfielder has arrived on Tyneside to undergo a medical.

-The Austria international is due to arrive on Tyneside on Thursday evening to undergo a medical the following day.

 There is an option for Steve Bruce's side to buy the 23-year-old for £20m in the summer.